maaz404/task-incident-tracker/README.md

 # Task Incident Tracker

-A simple full-stack web application for managing tasks and incidents, built with React, Node.js, Express, and MongoDB.
+A secure full-stack web application for managing tasks and incidents, built with React, Node.js, Express, and MongoDB.

 ## Features